balopat/balopat.github.io/_posts/2021-10-03-visualizing-commutatitivity.md

 If you find issues with the post, please open an issue or PR to fix it!

+## Acknowledgment

+Big thank you to Prof. Nathan Carter for [his comments](https://github.com/nathancarter/group-explorer/issues/19) on this blogpost and finding a bug in the original proof.

 ## Comments

 Comments are provided by giscus and Github Discussions.
 You will have to login with your Github account to comment.

 <script src="https://giscus.app/client.js"
         data-repo="balopat/balopat.github.io"